OronNadiv/drnadiv.com/content/blog/whole-food-plant-based-nutrition/index.md

 Always a tentative meat eater, I became a vegetarian during my junior year of college when I spent a semester in southern Mexico with the [School for International Training](https://www.sit.edu/).
 It was easy to be vegetarian in Oaxaca: I learned that I loved black beans, freshly made corn tortillas, pico de gallo, and avocados.
 As I read more about vegetarian diets, I came across a book by [John Robbins](https://www.johnrobbins.info/) called Diet for a New World.
 Robbins details how the production of meat and dairy products negatively impacts the environment, as well as the health benefits of plant-based diets.

-How does eating meat and dairy negatively impact our environment?
-[Our World In Data](https://ourworldindata.org/environmental-impacts-of-food) clearly describes how food and agriculture production directly affects the planet.
+[Our World In Data](https://ourworldindata.org/environmental-impacts-of-food) clearly diagrams how food and agriculture production directly affects the planet.

 ![environmental impacts of food](./What-are-the-environmental-impacts-of-agriculture-800x518.png)